 “..In the early days, when his client list was still thin, he could gin up publicity by filing an oddball lawsuit himself…this was 1964 and he had to work with what material was sent him.”
 From the book “Ladies Man, The Life and Trials of Marvin Mitchelson” by John A. Jenkins.

-This is likely the reason Mitchelson took Paige’s case despite, her lack of ability to pay him any money upfront.
+This is likely the reason Mitchelson took Paige’s case despite her lack of ability to pay him any money upfront.
 The case was unusual or “oddball” enough for it to be of use to him.

 Her lawyer is Marvin Mitchelson.